-Whose Future Is It?
-Beginning in 2016-17, the teachers assigned as part of the C-RCT to the SDLMI + WF group implemented Whose Future Is It?
-(WF) along with the SDLMI, and all teachers implemented both the SDLMI and WF in 2017-18.
-WF is an evidence-based transitionplanning curriculum that addresses specific self-determination skills associated with transition planning (Wehmeyer & Palmer, 2011).
-The curriculum is available in both digital and print format and utilizes features of universal design (e.g., multiple means of representation, action and expression, engagement), along with accessibility features such as read-aloud narration and embedded vocabulary definitions.
+WF.
+Beginning in 2016 to 2017, the teachers assigned as part of the C-RCT to the SDLMI + WF group implemented WF along with the SDLMI, and all teachers implemented both the SDLMI and WF in 2017 to 2018.
+WF is an evidence-based transition-planning curriculum that addresses specific self-determination skills associated with transition planning (Wehmeyer & Palmer, 2011).
+The curriculum is available in both digital and print format and utilizes features of universal design (e.g., multiple means of representation, action and expression, and engagement), along with accessibility features such as read-aloud narration and embedded vocabulary definitions.
 There are 15 chapters divided among three sections: Getting to Know Your IEP, Decisions and Goals, and Your IEP Meeting.
 The WF materials include an Instructor's Guide, a Student Reader, and a Student Workbook.
 Teachers supported students to access scripted content through the Student Reader and engage in the Student Workbook activities linked to each chapter.
-Teachers designated specific time for students to engage in WF activities approximately three times a week for 45 minutes, and teachers worked with students one-on-one, in small groups, or with a whole class with the target of progressing though all 15 chapters over the school year.
+Teachers designated specific time for students to engage in WF activities approximately three times a week for 45 min, and teachers worked with students one-on-one, in small groups, or with a whole class with the target of progressing though all 15 chapters over the school year.